-- 8. Agricultural Activity One or more plots of land comprising a farm devoted to the raising of domestic animals and/or the cultivation of crops, including dogs, cats, exotic animals, and exotic birds. - 9.
-Aircraft Landing Area: An area where aircraft can land or take off, whether designated or not by an official body. - 10.
-Alley: A public or legally established private thoroughfare other than a street, affording a secondary means of vehicular access to abutting property and not intended for general traffic circulation. - 11.
-Alternative Support Structure: Any vertical component not designed and constructed primarily for the purpose of supporting antennas, including but not limited to, buildings, silos, water towers, or utility poles. - 12.
-Antenna: Any exterior device for transmitting and receiving wireless communication to more than one customer at a time. - 13.
-Antenna, Attached: An antenna affixed to a tower or alternative support structure. - 14.
-Antenna, Concealed (stealth): An antenna with a support structure that screens or camouflages the presence of antenna and/or towers from public view, in a manner appropriate to the site's context and surrounding environment, including but not limited to clock towers, church steeples, light structures, water towers, or flagpoles that do not exceed 10 feet above the maximum building height. - 15.
-Apartment: A dwelling unit in a "dwelling, multiple family." - 16.
-Automotive Repair Garage: A facility where the following services may be carried out: general repairs, engine rebuilding, rebuilding or reconditioning of motor vehicles; collision service such as body, frame, or fender straightening and repair; painting, undercoating, and detailing of automobiles. - 17.
+- 10. Aircraft Landing Areas: An area where aircraft can land or take off, whether designated or not. - 11.
+Alley: A public or legally established private thoroughfare other than a street, affording a secondary means of vehicular access to abutting property and not intended for general traffic circulation.

+- 12. Alternative Support Structure: Any vertical component not designed and constructed primarily for the purpose of supporting antennas, including but not limited to, buildings, silos, water towers, or utility poles. - 13.
+Antenna: Any exterior device for transmitting and receiving wireless communication to more than one customer at a time. - 14.
+Antenna, Attached: An antenna affixed to a tower or alternative support structure. - 15.
+Antenna, Concealed (stealth): An antenna with a support structure that screens or camouflages the presence of antenna and/or towers from public view, in a manner appropriate to the site's context and surrounding environment, including but not limited to clock towers, church steeples, light structures, water towers, or flagpoles that do not exceed 10 feet above the maximum building height. - 16.
+Apartment: A dwelling unit in a "multiple family dwelling." - 17.
+Automotive Repair Garage: A facility where the following services may be carried out: general repairs, engine rebuilding, rebuilding or reconditioning of motor vehicles; collision service such as body, frame, or fender straightening and repair; painting, undercoating, and detailing of automobiles. - 18.
 Basement: A full story space below the first floor, usually part or all below grade.
-A basement shall not be counted as a story. - 18.
-Bed and Breakfast: A structure that is also the innkeeper's residence; has sleeping accommodations meant for lodgers; has up to 14 rooms; and that serves breakfast, usually at no extra charge to lodgers.
-A lodger is defined as a person who rents a room in a bed and breakfast for fewer than 30 consecutive days.
-(Refer to Public Acts 111 thru 115 of 1987.) - 19.
-Berm: A man-made, formed earth mound of definite height, width, and length
+A basement shall not be counted as a story. - 19.
+Bed and Breakfast: A structure that is also the innkeeper's residence; has sleeping accommodations meant for lodgers; has up to 4 rooms; and that serves breakfast, usually at no extra charge to lodgers.
+A lodger is defined as a person who rents a room in a bed and breakfast for fewer than 30 consecutive days. - 20.
+Berm: A man-made, formed earth mound of definite height, width, and length used for obscuring purposes. - 21.
+Block: The property abutting one side of a street and lying between the two nearest intersecting streets (crossing or terminating), or between the nearest such street and railroad right-of-way, un-subdivided acreage, lake, river, stream, or other barrier to the continuity of development. - 22.
+Boarding House: See "Hotel." - 23.
+Breezeway: A covered structure connecting an accessory building with the principal dwelling unit.
+For purposes of determining yard area requirements, such buildings shall be considered as one integral unit.